orbitmines/archive/projects/Project - Controller = Keyboard (2025).md

 - (Ignore selected text)
 - Surrounding text (after)
 - Additional context in terms of project, dictionary, user-based, project-based, file type. (other contexts)
 - Probabilities given some language model
+	- How to deal with different vocabularies & sizes if we switch models
 - Currently editing text inserted after 'before', committed with clicking the left joystick (or by moving out of the context)